gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

 - Finally, use the USB port on the Arduino and the USB cable to connect to a computer.

-## Step 2 - Setting up the environment
+## Step 2 - Setting up the Environment

 To get started you will first need to install the Arduino IDE which can be downloaded [here](https://www.arduino.cc/en/software).
 After downloading the appropriate option for your system, run the installer and complete the installation process.